qiskit-community/qiskit-metal/README.md

 To use a conda environment, assuming [you have conda installed](https://docs.conda.io/projects/conda/en/latest/user-guide/install/), we will install the qiskit_metal package locally.

-2 .`Simple way.` For convinience, you can try to install directly in your `base` environement, if it is relativly up to date.
+2. `Option 1: The simple way.` For convinience, you can try to install directly in your `base` environement, if it is relativly up to date.
 In the top-level of the repository:
 ```
 python -m pip install -e .
 ```
 The -e flag install qiskit_metal in [editable mode](https://pip.pypa.io/en/stable/reference/pip_install/#cmdoption-e).

-2. `Fool-proof way.` It is possible that you can run into version issues in the above.
+2. `Option 2: THe fool-proof way.` It is possible that you can run into version issues in the above.
 Instead, to avoid this, you can rather create a new conda environemtn to avoid this issue.
 Execute these commands in the top-level of the repository:
 ```
 conda env create -n <env_name> environment.yml